Planet Marshmellow – Miguel Delie – sold out

-From Saturday October 24 until Sunday November 8, Jaski Gallery presented a new solo show with works from Miguel Delie, called ‘Planet Marshmellow’.
+From Saturday October 24 until Sunday November 8, Jaski Gallery presented a new solo exhibition with works from Miguel Delie, called ‘Planet Marshmellow’.
+The show sold out.

 Miguel Delie lives and works in Torhout (Belgium).
 Having completed his studies at the Art Academy in Bruges he went on to work as a stylist to develop and finance his art.
 For the last five years, he has concentrated entirely on his art.

 ‘I adore trivial things,’ Delie says of his work.
 ‘Banality and consumerism have become the norm, and as an artist I embrace that.’
 Delie characterizes his work as an exploration of dreams and impossible expectations.
 He is out to create illusions, memories stripped of their complexity to become expressions of joy, so allowing people to escape the worries of daily life by fleeing into a carefree past.
 But at the same time his work challenges us to reflect on these illusions and why we might need them.

 His colourful assemblages of found objects are painstakingly assembled, a perfectly ordered construct belying the apparent chaos of colour and material.
 ‘It seems an abstract mass of dumped stuff, but the closer you get, the more the story comes to life,’ Delie says.